-You can also find my list of publications in DBLP, Computer Science Bibliography, Schloss Dagstuhl, Leibnitz Center for Informatics, Deutschland; dLIST Digital Library of Information Science and Technology, University of Arizona, Tucson; and ScholarWorks, Selected Works, San Jose State University, among other repository / open access archives.
+You can also find a list of Dr. Coleman’s publications in DBLP, Computer Science Bibliography, Schloss Dagstuhl, Leibnitz Center for Informatics, Deutschland; dLIST Digital Library of Information Science and Technology, University of Arizona, Tucson; and similar other repository / open access archives.

 Professional Writings (student co-authors are italicized)